Azogh/Azogh/README.md

 - 👀 I'm interested in developing my programming skills, I'm looking to introduce myself in the area of UI and UX designer
 - 🌱 I'm currently studying a Bachelor's Degree in Information Systems and at the same time I'm doing a technologist in Information Technology Management
 - 💞️ I looking to collaborate on projects Front-End ;
-- (m) below are my social networks, you get in touch through them:
+- 📱 below are my social networks, you get in touch through them:
 <div/>

 ##